 10 Reasons Your Dog May Lick His Paws

-Sometimes it’s obvious why your dog is licking.
-If she has a cut on the paw or matted fur, for example, it’s often easy to identify the issue.
+Sometimes, it’s obvious why your dog is licking.
+For example, if she has a cut on the paw or matted fur, it’s often easy to identify the issue.

 This isn’t always the case though.
 Many reasons for excessive paw licking are subtle or difficult to spot.
 The issue may not even be related to paw itself, which makes identification even more tricky.